 Standard 5, Faculty: ”Unit faculty model best practices in teaching.
 Individually, the faculty have won awards for excellence in teaching, and they are recognized as outstanding educators across campus and by program graduates.
 Unit Education faculty also model best practices in service.
 The faculty are considered leaders within education by senior administrators and faculty

 across the institution, by area PK-12 administrators, and by cooperating teachers in the area schools.”

 Committed to Excellence

 The program at WVU at Parkersburg has a reputation for being rigorous.
 The program requires all candidates to pass the Praxis CORE tests prior to admission to the program and to pass all required Praxis certification tests before admission to student teaching.
-In the past, at program entry and at entry to student teaching, a 2.75 GPA was required.
 Beginning in the fall of 2013, a 3.0 GPA is required for admission to program and admission to student teaching.
 A 3.0 GPA must be obtained in the overall GPA, in professional education courses, and in courses required for licensure.

 Continuous Program Improvement

 WVU Parkersburg’s education preparation program is dedicated to excellence that is achieved through continual assessment and improvement grounded in a culture of evidence that informs our practice.
 The faculty conducts two assessment meetings each year to review data collected from numerous sources: current students, faculty, graduates, employers, cooperating teachers and supervising teachers.
 Certification examination scores and grade point averages also provide data for review.
 This review of the data informs the program concerning areas that need to be improved.

 The preparation program at WVU at Parkersburg is committed to transparency.
 The following data demonstrates the program’s dedication to excellence:

 Number of WVU Parkersburg Education Program Completers